Skip to main content

 Alternatives To FlareSolverr

-You can activate ScrapeOps' Anti-Bot Bypasses by simply using the bypass flag to your API request.
+You can activate the ScrapeOps Anti-Bot Bypasses by adding the bypass flag to your API request.

-For example, the the below code we will use the Cloudflare bypass by adding bypass=cloudflare_level_1 to the request:
+For example, the code below uses the Cloudflare bypass by adding bypass=cloudflare_level_1 to the request:

 import requests